zademn/math_crypto_nb/README.md

 * Extra resources for intuition sprinkled here and there
 * No exercices

-I also added handwritten notes (sorry if I write horribly)

 ## Prerequisites
 Since I had the following knowledge from different courses I didn't bother to explain all the concepts